yohman/25-1-UIUX/Overview.md

 3. **Project Introduction**:
    - Present possible project themes (e.g., interactive map, e-commerce site, learning platform).
    - Students form teams or choose individual projects.
-   - Brainstorm initial ideas on the problem space or features they plan to address.
+   - Brainstorm initial ideas on the problem space or features they plan to address for their **final deliverable**.

 ### Post-Class
 - **Assignment**: